spotthediff/full-height-pdf/README.md

 Choose the encoding when open the file from vscode explorer context.
 ###  Executable Path
 Specify the path of Chrome executable to let the extension use another chrome installation.
-### Export Path
-Specify the Path that you want to export.
-(If this is not specified, the extension will prompt for the output location each time)
 ### General Font Family
 Specify the font family for `h*` and `td` tag.
 (CSS Font family notation)
 ### Line Height